carvel-dev/carvel/site/content/imgpkg/docs/v0.27.0/commands.md

 This command provides 2 different types of output, `yaml` and `text`, that can be selected via the flag `--output-type`.
 By default `text` is selected.

+The flag `--cosign-artifacts` provides the user the ability to select if they want or not `imgpkg` to check and display any [cosign](https://github.com/sigstore/cosign) artifact that is part of the Bundle.